The Journey from Teaching to Learning

 “Tell me and I forget, Teach me and I remember, Involve me and I learn”

-In order to ensure students continuously challenge themselves, it is important that first teachers continuously challenge themselves; this opportunity is rightly provided at Prometheus School.
-Instead of deciding what to teach, the teachers at Prometheus first understand which skills are needed by our students, how can the skills be built and what information will be needed in order to master those skills and apply them in real life scenarios.
+To ensure students continuously challenge themselves, it is important that first teachers continuously challenge themselves; this opportunity is rightly provided at Prometheus School.
+Instead of deciding what to teach, the teachers at Prometheus first understand which skills are needed by our students, how can the skills be built and what information will be needed to master those skills and apply them in real-life scenarios.

 We believe that a student doesn’t necessarily need to be taught to learn something.
-Hence, to guarantee that learning is truly reimagined we encourage our staff to throw the garb of a teacher and instead don one of a facilitator or better yet an educator.
+Hence, to guarantee that learning is truly reimagined we encourage our staff to throw the garb of a teacher and instead, don one of facilitators or better yet an educator.